ngx-translate/core/README.md

 Because of the TranslateStaticLoader you have to load the HttpModule from `@angular/http`, even if you don't use this Loader

-#### I'm still using Angular with beta / RC, but I cannot use ngx-translate because I get errors?!
+#### I'm still using Angular with beta / RC / 2.0 to 2.2, but I cannot use ngx-translate because I get errors?!

-I'm sorry but ngx-translate only supports Angular from version 2.0.0 and above.
+I'm sorry but ngx-translate only supports Angular from version 2.3.0 and above because of changes in the framework...

 #### I'm getting an error `npm ERR! peerinvalid Peer [...]`